justwriteclick/versions-jekyll/README.md

 - The version control of source is done with git through stable branches or tags, but the version control of output does not depend on stable branches.
 - The versions of the output are not semantically meaningful, and can have silly names if needed.
 - The collection settings in the `_config.yml` sets the destination folder at build time for the versions.
-- The output goes to GitHub Pages, in separate folders, so that the URL also reflects the version number the person is reading on a page.
+- The output goes to GitHub Pages, in separate folders per release, so that the URL also reflects the version number the person is reading on a page.
 - The `master` branch always reflects the current version.
 - Minimal Mistakes is the theme in use, which supports collections.
 - On the front-end, you'd still need to design for scenarios such as "What if the page I want to access on version 4.1.1 does not exist in version 4.1.1?
 Do you give a 404 error or a special "not found" page when navigating versions?